 1 Does the behavior occur daily and require constant intervention?
 If YES, STOP.
 Give the customer a score of 3 - Serious Problem.
 If NO, continue to step 2.
 2 Does the behavior occur at least weekly, but less than daily and require frequent intervention?
 If YES, STOP.
 Give the customer a score of 2 - Moderate Problem.
 If NO, continue to step 3.
 3 Does the behavior occur less than weekly and require occasional intervention?
 If YES, STOP.
 Give the customer a score of 1 - Minor Problem.
 If NO, continue to step 4.
-4 Deep the helpsvier ecour but not at a lovel that requires intervention?
 4 Does the behavior occur but not at a level that requires intervention?
 OR Has the behavior not occurred in the last year (including if chemically controlled)?
 If YES to either question, STOP.
 Give the customer a score of 0.
 If NO to both questions, the customer meets some scoring criteria above, go back to step 1.